Inspectorch: Efficient rare event exploration in solar observations: Results: Applications to solar data

-This is not the first time we have observed mass flows exceeding the sound velocity in the photosphere ($\sim6$~\kms).
-Indeed, since the launch of Hinode, studies have reported the presence of strong downflows in the vicinity of sunspots \citep[e.g.,][]{Shimizu2008}.
-These downflows were interpreted as representing the formation of a strong field concentration through the process of convective collapse.
+This is not the first time that mass flows exceeding the photospheric sound speed ($\sim6$~\kms) have been reported.
+Indeed, since the launch of Hinode, studies have reported the presence of strong downflows \fix{around 7-14~\kms} in the photosphere \fix{\citep[e.g.,][]{2007ApJ...668L..91B, Shimizu2008}.
+In particular, the downflows in the periphery of sunspots} were interpreted as representing the formation of a strong field concentration through the process of convective collapse.
 All of these detections were based on Stokes~$V$ profiles with a signal excess of about 250$-$400~m\AA\ offset from the line core.

 These downflows are not as evident in single-wavelength intensity images, as lower intensities can easily be confused with intergranular lanes or other darker features in the quiet Sun.
 To address this, \Inspectorch\ uses the full intensity profile of the spectral line to detect these anomalies.
 For comparison, we also applied \Inspectorch\ to the Stokes $V$ profiles of the same dataset, and the results are shown in Appendix~\ref{sec:appendix_hinode_stokesv}.
 The probability map obtained from the Stokes $V$ profiles is similar to the one obtained from the intensity profiles, but also includes other regions with unusual physical processes, such as the presence of strong magnetic field gradients in the line of sight that produce complex Stokes $V$ profiles.
 This shows that the definition of unusual events as observed in different Stokes profiles can differ, directly reflecting the distinct physical mechanisms they trace.